qmk/qmk_firmware/docs/feature_unicode.md

 ?> Keep in mind that both methods write to EEPROM, and are loaded each time the keyboard starts.
 So you only need to hit this once.

+!> There are options for BSD, but it is not actually supported at this time.
+If you use BSD and want support for this, please [open an issue on GitHub](https://github.com/qmk/qmk_firmware/issues)

 ### Audio Feedback for Input Mode keycodes

 If you have the [Audio feature](feature_audio.md) enabled on the board, you can set "songs" for them to play when pressed, so you have some audio feedback when switching modes.